 Lock-Jaw Sport Review

-The Lock-Jaw Sport is one of the more interesting collars because it punches above its price in holding power, but it’s also one of my least favorites to live with because it’s inconvenient.
+The Lock-Jaw Sport is one of the more interesting collars because it punches above its price in holding power, but it’s also one of my least favorites to live with because it can be inconvenient to use.

 How it performed in testing